Swim Strokes Basics

 Stage 6 - Stroke Mechanics: Students refine their stroke technique on all major competitive strokes and learn about competitive swimming.
 Swimmers will develop endurance in the competitive strokes, learn skills related to competitive swimming like racing starts and flip turns, and enhance their techniques and build endurance in deep water.

 YMCA Locations That Offer This Program:

-Briargate, Cottonwood Creek Recreation Center, Downtown, Fountain Valley, Garden Ranch, Memorial Park Recreation Center, Monument Valley Pool, Portal Pool, Prospect Lake Beach, Southeast & Armed Services, Tri-Lakes, Wilson Ranch Pool
+Briargate, Cottonwood Creek Recreation Center, Downtown, Fountain Valley, Garden Ranch, Memorial Park Recreation Center, Merdian Ranch, Monument Valley Pool (seasonal), Portal Pool (seasonal), Southeast & Armed Services, Tri-Lakes, Wilson Ranch Pool (seasonal)